andrewjulian/andrewjulian/README.md

  🖥️ View my portfolio at www.andrewjohnjulian.com <br>
  ✍️ Currently working on the redesign of a company's recruiment website utilizing React and TailwindCSS <br>
  🌱 Learning Node.js, Express.js, and MongoDB with Mongoose by creating a digital version of the Ugmonk Analogy System <br>
- 🔭 Researching implementation of cross-device design and deployment.
+ 🔭 Researching implementation of cross-device design and deployment. <br>
  📬 Contact me at andrewjohnjulian@gmail.com with opportunities and ideas for collaboration

 ## 🌐 Socials: